Music of Andreas Hagenbuch’s Time

 “Drink to Me Only with Thine Eyes” was a popular English song during the 1700s.
 It was sung to several different tunes, including this one:

-Once the Hagenbuch family left the city for the wilderness of Berks County, they would have been in frontier areas primarily populated by Germans.
-We know very little about the music from here during the early 18th century.
-Though, Rufus Grider gives us some tantalizing insights from the nearby town of Bethlehem, Pennsylvania which was founded in 1741 by Moravian missionaries from Germany.
+Once the Hagenbuch family left the city for the wilderness of Berks County, they would have been in frontier areas populated primarily by German immigrants.
+We know very little about the music heard here during the early 18th century.
+Still, Rufus A. Grider gives us some tantalizing insights from the nearby town of Bethlehem, PA which was founded in 1741 by Moravian missionaries from Germany.

-According to Grider, an attack by American Indians in 1755 was averted by playing a dirge on trombones.
+According to Grider in his book Historical Notes on Music in Bethlehem, Pa. from 1741-1871, an attack by American Indians in 1755 was averted by playing a dirge on trombones.
 Grider also notes that the first organ was installed in a Bethlehem church in 1751.
 Benjamin Franklin wrote to his wife that “he heard very fine music in the church; that flutes, oboes, French horns, and trumpets, accompanied the organ.”

-New Bethel Church – where the Hagenbuchs attended in Albany Township, Berks County – likely began as a log structure and lacked an organ for many decades.
-As was common during that time, hymns would have been sung without accompaniment.
+New Bethel Church—where the Hagenbuchs attended in Albany Township, Berks County, PA—likely began as a log structure and lacked an organ for many decades.
+As was common on the frontier, hymns would have been sung without accompaniment.

-Additionally, Andreas Hagenbuch’s 1785 will makes no mention of any instruments.
+Andreas Hagenbuch’s last will and testament, written in 1785, makes no mention of any instruments.
 Given the value of something like a violin, it is reasonable to assume that if the family owned something like this it would have been listed.
+It is possible that he sold or gifted any instruments to family members before he died.

 Yet, we know that frontier families had instruments in their possession.
-Grider describes that Bethlehem farmers as far back as 1746 “…never failed to carry along besides (sic) their sickles, also their flutes (dauces,) and French horns, drums, cymbals, &c.”
+Grider quotes Rev. John C. Brickenstein who describes that at harvest time Bethlehem farmers as far back as 1746 “. . . never failed to carry along besides [sic] their sickles, also their flutes (dauces,) and French horns, drums, cymbals, &c.”
 Even if the Hagenbuch family was without these instruments, they certainly knew people who owned and played them.